You can find a full list of the University of Strathclyde’s Department of Economics staff on our staff page.

 She has recently completed an MSc in Applied Economics at the University of Strathclyde and has a first-class Honour’s degree in Economics and Finance with international study from the University of Strathclyde.

 Ciara’s research interests primarily lie in inequalities, education and health.
+She has also worked on trade, transport and renewables and climate change.

 Sharada supports the Institute’s projects which develop new economic indicators and statistics or require time series data analysis.